idirle01/CaesarCipherDecipher/README.md

 # Authors
-- bkyle02 (captainrobertnorman)
+- bkyle02 (captainrobertnorman) Brett Kyle
-- idirle01
+- idirle01                      Iulia Dirleci

 # Method
 This code was largely written in the SDP class in week 9 (Thursday, 08-03-2018) as part of the SDP coursework portfolio,